 This course is designed to provide students with an anthropological lens through which they may simultaneously view humanity's kinship with one another and its uniqueness among cultures.
 The aim is to understand people whose ways of life are different from our own but with whom we share common needs, planet Earth and a common destiny.
 Class: 3 hours per week.
+Prerequisite: eligibility for ENG 093 or concurrently taking ENG 066.
 (Fa,Sp) 3 credits